 CBD also blocks the intoxicating effects of THC, preventing several unwanted side effects.

 CBN also appears to have potential benefits.

-Similarly to THC, CBN acts on the body’s CB1 receptors, though in a much milder way.
-This may give the compound similar effects to THC.
+Similarly to THC, CBN acts on the body’s CB1 receptors, though in a much milder way as CBN has a greater affinity for the body’s CB2 receptors.
+While the CB1 receptors are affected to a much lesser degree, this may still give the compound similar effects to THC.

 On the other hand, rats given CBD had a reduced appetite.

 A study in Advances in Pharmacology shows early evidence that supports its use as an:

 However, much of the evidence behind these claims originates from dated or small studies.
 More research is needed to bolster these findings.

 The two compounds could also have some use together in combination, though there is only early evidence to suggest this.

 In the research, about 79% of people taking CBD had reduced anxiety scores within a month and remained constant while on the compound.
 About 67% had better sleep scores, but this number fluctuated more.